 Adela Strutt, the eldest daughter of George Strutt, married in August 1904 and included in the list of presents to the bride were ‘two Spanish lamb rugs’ from Sarah Helen Knifton.

-James and Sarah’s sixth child James ‘Russell’ was born in May 1906 and baptised at Holy Trinity Church, Milford on 8th July.
-Russell was thought to have been their last child, but the 1911 census notes that Sarah had seven children, one of which had died.
-The details of this child are currently unknown.
+James and Sarah’s sixth child James ‘Russell’ was born on 30th May 1906 and baptised at Holy Trinity Church, Milford on 8th July.

 James William Knifton died on 19th December 1910.
 It is said that while he was ill he lay in bed and thought he was holding the leash of his horses.
 There are two accounts of his death which have been passed down the family.
 The first is that while James was cutting hedges he got a thorn in his hand, was rushed to bed, and died from blood poisoning.
 Known as quick thorn, this was a common cause of illness amongst farmers at the time.
 The second account is that James was bitten on the nose by a ferret and septicaemia set in.
 The local newspaper gave a third account.